lionelfloriani/vite-tailwind-template/README.md

 -   `.secondary-link`

 While the correct colors have been assigned, no specific styles have been applied.
 Once you style your button, for example, you can simply use the class on your `<button>` element, and voilà!

+---

+## Adding Images with JavaScript

+To load an image dynamically in JavaScript using Vite, follow these steps:

+1. Import the image file:

+    ```js
+    import examplePicture from './examplePicture.png';
+    ```

+2. Create an image element and append it to the DOM:

+    ```js
+    const image = document.createElement('img');
+    image.src = examplePicture;
+    document.body.appendChild(image);
+    ```

+⚠️ **Note:** Setting image URLs directly in JS may cause errors because Vite won’t be able to bundle them correctly.